Explorer Post 328 (Now taking applications)

 “We are pleased young people in our area are interested in law enforcement, and we hope to get them started on a path to a professional vocation regardless of whether they decide to pursue a law enforcement career,” Wilson County Sheriff Robert Bryan said.
 “It is geared to help young men and women with opportunities in citizenship service, fitness and social responsibility.”

-FIRST MEETING: THURSDAY, MARCH 30TH, FROM 6 P.M. – 8 P.M.
+FIRST MEETING: SATURDAY, MAY 11TH, FROM 8 A.M. – 2 P.M.
 IN THE TRAINING ROOM LOCATED ON THE SECOND FLOOR OF THE WILSON COUNTY SHERIFF’S OFFICE